 - The Life Enrichment/Activities teams are providing ways to stay active while adhering to social distancing and all other guidelines.

-- Pre-scheduled tours of Grace, Cribbs, Thoburn Village, Care Cottages and Vernon Sqaure are permitted.
+- Pre-scheduled tours of Grace, Cribbs, Thoburn Village, Care Cottages and Vernon Square are permitted.
 To schedule a tour call 814-332-9009 and the Marketing Department will direct your call.

 +Wesbury Vaccine Information

-The distribution of the vaccine is regulated by the state of Pennsylvania and was offered to Wesbury via CVS managed clinics.
-We are pleased that we were are able to offer the Pfizer COVID-19 Vaccine to all residents and staff through multiple clinics that started on December 28th, 2020.
+We are pleased that we were are able to offer the COVID-19 Vaccine to all residents and staff through multiple clinics that started on December 28th, 2020.
 We are grateful for the many residents and staff who chose to take this step in protecting our community.
-At this time no further clinics have been scheduled.
-We are hopeful that as more vaccine becomes available, additional clinics may be offered.

 The vaccine requires 2 doses administered 3 weeks apart.
 It is estimated to take about 2 months for the vaccine to take effect and for the vaccinated individual to be immunized.
 It has not been confirmed as to how long the vaccine remains effective.
 It is also undetermined if the vaccine will prevent the vaccinated person from contracting the virus and spreading it.
 It is only known at this time to prevent or minimize symptoms.